 SPAP Board of Directors

 Elizabeth is a 2006 graduate of Baylor College of Medicine’s PA Program.
-Since graduation, she has worked in pediatric critical care at Texas Children’s Hospital in Houston, Texas.
-She is now also on the core faculty at Baylor’s PA program and directs the didactic and clinical pediatric curriculum.
-She served on the Bright Futures Expert Panel with the American Academy of Pediatrics whose work involved creation of the 4th edition of the Bright Futures Guidelines.
-Her professional interests include breastfeeding education, child safety, child development, and promotion of well-child care.
-She lives in Houston with her husband and four young children.
+Since graduation, she has worked clinically in pediatric critical care at Texas Children’s Hospital in Houston, Texas.
+She is the Program Director as well as the director of the pediatric curriculum at Baylor College of Medicine’s Physician Assistant Program.
+She is the past-president of the Society for PAs in Pediatrics and has worked on several AAP panels for well-child care.
+Her professional interests include teaching, breastfeeding, child safety, child development, and promotion of well-child care.
+She currently lives in Houston with her husband and four young children.